The Dude Grows Show

 After a few days, the liquid will start to separate into three distinct layers:

-So now that we have our culture containing a diverse group of native bacteria, its time to separate out the Lactobacillius.
-As you may have guessed, Lactobacillus LOVE milk, specifically the sugar lactose.
+Now that we have our culture containing a diverse group of native bacteria, it’s time to separate out the Lactobacillus.
+Lactobacillus LOVES milk, specifically the sugar lactose.
 By adding lots of milk to our collection of wild bacteria, we will encourage the Lactobacillus to take over and dominate the culture.
 Before long they will take it over completely, and we will be left with only the Lactobacillus we are after.

 After about 5-10 days, the mix should be completely separated into a solid layer and a liquid layer.
 Use your turkey baster, strainer, or careful pouring to separate the liquid into a different jar or container.
 This liquid layer is full of the Lactobacillus we are after.